Trade Gold Trading

 3. Setting Stop Losses Using Trend Lines

 A trend line can be used to set stop losses where the order is set just below the trend line in an upward trend and above the trend line in a downward trend.
-As long as the trend line holds then a Gold trader will be able to continue making profits while at the same time setting this stop loss order that will lock his profit once the trend line is broken.
+As long as the trend line holds then a trader will be able to continue making profits while at the same time setting this stop loss order that will lock his profit once the trend line is broken.

-Methods of Setting Gold Trading Stop Loss Orders in XAUUSD Gold Trading - XAUUSD Gold Trading Stop Loss Order
+Methods of Setting Gold Trading Stop Loss Orders in XAUUSD Gold Trading

 Setting the stop loss order below the Gold price trend line